 Jocelyn has attended classes here since she was 5 years old.
 As a competitive dancer she won numerous scholarships, including "Be Discovered" in California.
 She also performed many duets with fellow alumni Christian Mellows.
 Jocelyn attended the Acrobatique and ADAPT Assistant Teachers Training Program.
 Jocelyn taught here for 3 years as a part of the recreational program, and helped coach the competitive team.
 As well as excelling in dance, Jocelyn also excelled in her academics, receiving major scholarships.
 Jocelyn is now a social science student at Brescia University

 Rissa Jopling is a beautiful ballerina to watch and a wonderful contemporary dancer.
-She has achieved her 1st Vocational Intermediate Foundations RAD examination, Grade 6 RAD examination achieving a distinction mark, and recently took her Vocational Intermediate Exam.
+She has achieved Vocational Intermediate RAD examination, Grade 6 RAD examination achieving a distinction mark.
+She also competed in the RAD Ballet Dance Challenge.
 In Rissa's last year of dance she won 1st overall in both Musical Theatre and Contemporary solo's and received multiple dance scholarships.
-Rissa is now attending Western University for Nursing.
+Rissa is attained a full scholarship to attend Western University for Nursing.